June-Skeeter/GEOB270_Lab3_2021S1/Content/Part2.md

 	* Set the coordinate system as a favorite so you can easily find it later.
 <img src="BC_lbers.png" alt="hi" class="inline"/>

-**2)** Import the three shapefiles from the PA_Data file into
+**2)** Import the four shapefiles from the PA_Data file into

-## Question 1)
+## Question 4)
 Why are we creating a feature dataset to contain our input layers?
 A) No reason
 B) So everything is neatly grouped in one folder
 C) To ensure all our vector data is in the same projection, the feature dataset will automatically re-project our vector data when importing
-C) To ensure all our vector and raster data is in the same projection, the feature dataset will automatically re-project our vector and raster data when importing
+D) To ensure all our vector and raster data is in the same projection, the feature dataset will automatically re-project our vector and raster data when importing

-## Question 2)
-Why are we using the BC Albers coordinate system?  *Hint* Look back at the questions the city wants us to answers!

 The city hasn’t given you all the data you need to address the questions they’ve asked.
 We need to retrieve some more layers to complete the project.